ropensci/roweb/_posts/2017-07-05-webrockets.md

 I didn't know much about web sockets!
 This type of project was something that I would be very hesitant about jumping into on my own, so the unconf seemed like a great time for it.
-I figured you could teach me all I needed to know about web sockets :smile: (and if those reading this don't know what web sockets are, don't worry... later in this post we'll [explain it to you too](#cool-but-what-is-a-websocket)!)
+I figured you could teach me all I needed to know about web sockets :D (and if those reading this don't know what web sockets are, don't worry... later in this post we'll [explain it to you too](#cool-but-what-is-a-websocket)!)